 Our combined financial statements have been derived from the financial statements and accounting records of Clear Channel Communications, principally from the statements and records representing Clear Channel Communications' Outdoor Segment, using the historical results of operations and historical bases of assets and liabilities of our business.
 The combined statements of operations include expense allocations for certain corporate functions historically provided to us by Clear Channel Communications.
 These allocations were made on a specifically identifiable basis or using relative percentages of headcount as compared to Clear Channel Communications' other businesses or other methods.
 We and Clear Channel Communications considered these allocations to be a reflection of the utilization of services provided.
-Our expenses as a separate, stand-alone company may be higher or lower than the amounts reflected in the combined statements of operations.
-Additionally, Clear Channel Communications and us reflected in our owner's equity as "Owner's net investment" while all other cash transactions are recorded as part of "Due from Clear Channel Communications" on our combined balance sheets.
+Our expenses as a separate, standalone company may be higher or lower than the amounts reflected in the combined statements of operations.
+Additionally, Clear Channel Communications primarily uses a centralized approach to cash management and the financing of its operations with all related acquisition activity between Clear Channel Communications and us reflected in our owner's equity as "Owner's net investment" while all other cash transactions are recorded as part of "Due from Clear Channel Communications" on our combined balance sheets.